arogozhnikov/arogozhnikov.github.io/_remarks/2016-08-15-secret-of-ml.markdown

-If Russell was studying Machine Learning our days, he'd probably throw out all of the textbooks.
+If Russell was studying Machine Learning our days, he'd probably throw out all the textbooks.

-The reason is that ML introduces too many terms with subtle or no difference.
+Why?
+Well, ML introduces too many terms with subtle or no difference.
 It's hard understand the scale of the problem without a good example.

 You can ask your ML-experienced friends how many of the **entities**